Welcome to our article on the constantly searched topic “Do jeans shrink in the dryer?”

 Yes jeans will shrink in the dryer if they are dried using the high heat settings.

-Denim is made from 100% cotton fiber with a twill weave, which means your jeans will shrink if they are tumble dried on high heat.
+Denim is made from 100% cotton fiber with a twill weave, which means your jeans will shrink if they are tumble dried on high heat (learn how hot does a dryer get.)

-Cotton is one of the most shrinkable fabrics, so the tumble dry high setting should never be used with your jeans in the dryer, unless you are intentionally trying to shrink them.
+Cotton is one of the most shrinkable fabrics, so the tumble dry high setting should never be used with your jeans in the dryer, unless you are intentionally trying to shrink them (learn how to shrink your jeans in the wash.)
 If you do not wish to shrink your jeans in the dryer then use the air dry or tumble dry low settings.

 To dry jeans there are two methods available for use.